ARM-software/arm-systemready/security-extension/security_extension_users_guide.md

 ### <a name="measured-boot"></a> 6.
 TPM Measured Boot

-Measured boot enables detection of tampering of firmware, configuration data, and software components by measuring (i.e. computing a hash) of each component during boot and securely extending the hash into a PCR in a TPM device.
+Measured boot enables detection of tampering of firmware, configuration data, and software components by measuring (i.e. computing a hash) of security relevant firmware components and data during boot and securely extending the hash into a PCR in a TPM device.
 The PCR values can be used at a later point in time to enforce security policies.

 The BBSR specification describes the requirements for TPM-based measured boot, primarily by reference to the TCG PC Client Platform Firmware Profile Specification.